-- Analyzing machinery data such as spec sheets, work order history, next scheduled maintenance, and current condition with cognitive computing can inform system engineers to take best actions to enhance maintenance operations
+2. Analyzing machinery data such as spec sheets, work order history, next scheduled maintenance, and current condition with cognitive computing can inform system engineers to take the best actions to enhance maintenance operations

-- Companies can use satellite, aircraft, drone and historical data to predict optimum time to drill for oil in order to mitigate weather risks
+3. Companies can use satellite, aircraft, drone, and historical data to predict the optimum time to drill for oil in order to mitigate weather risks

 4. Instead of waiting for sensors to trigger an alarm when reaching threshold levels, companies can use predictive analytics to identify anomalies in the data and optimize operations